djmiro0/Capital-city-guesser/2 22.02 context-example/README.md

 import { AuthContext } from './context/AuthContext';
 ```

-Now that we have imported teh context, we have to tell React which components will be able to use this context.
+Now that we have imported the context, we have to tell React which components will be able to use this context.
 We can do this by configuring a provider.
 Inside the provider we place, as its children, the components that should have access to the context.

 In the below example NameContext provides value `state1`, `state2` and `setState` to its children components.
+The value is now set as an object: `{state1, state2, setState1}`.

 ```javascript
 <NameContext.Provider value={{state1, state2, setState1}}>